Category: W

 🌎 Coordinates

-As of the 2010 census, the population of Wells was 9,589.
-The town’s population swells during the summer months due to an influx of tourists.
-The racial makeup of the town is predominantly White, with minorities including African American, Native American, Asian, and other races.
-The median age in Wells is around 50 years, which is significantly higher than the U.S. average.
+As of the 2010 census, Woodbury had a population of 906 people.
+The town’s population is predominantly Caucasian, with a small percentage of residents identifying as Hispanic, African American, Native American, Asian, or from other races.
+The median age in Woodbury is around 45 years, slightly higher than the U.S. average.

 🏞️ Nature & Environment